 With today's ever-present threats of emerging infectious diseases, pandemics, food and water-borne illnesses, natural disasters, and biological/chemical attacks, the demand for appropriately-trained personnel in public health laboratories, environmental testing facilities, and private medical laboratories has been on the rise.

-In response to the increasing demand for appropriately-trained personnel, the University of Massachusetts Lowell’s School of Health and Environment is pleased to offer the first online graduate certificate program in Public Health Laboratory Sciences.
-This four-course, graduate-level certificate program provides healthcare practitioners or individuals holding a bachelor’s degree in life sciences, nursing or environmental health with a deeper understanding of the medical sciences behind laboratory testing.
+In response to the increasing demand for appropriately-trained personnel, the University of Massachusetts Lowell's College of Health Sciences is pleased to offer the first online graduate certificate program in Public Health Laboratory Sciences.
+This four-course, graduate-level certificate program provides healthcare practitioners or individuals holding a bachelor's degree in life sciences, nursing or environmental health with a deeper understanding of the medical sciences behind laboratory testing.

 Students have the option of taking this certificate program entirely online, or as a mix of online and on campus courses.
 The certificate program consists of four courses: two required core courses and two elective courses that students select from a list depending on their particular areas of interest.